hertogp/stitch/examples/youplot.md

 \newpage

-Or today's temperature in a bar plot:
+Or the temperature, on the day of compiling this document, in a bar plot:

 ```{#id3.3 .stitch}
 curl -sL 'https://api.open-meteo.com/v1/forecast?'\